 Always leave with an action plan, commitment, or closure.
 Always invite the employer to attend classes, graduations, and social events.

-When EWDJT grantees have already formed an advisory board, many programs will rely heavily on their advisory board members, particularly local employers, to provide valuable insight into the types of jobs available at Brownfields sites and the types of skills needed by area employers.
+When JT grantees have already formed an advisory board, many programs will rely heavily on their advisory board members, particularly local employers, to provide valuable insight into the types of jobs available at Brownfields sites and the types of skills needed by area employers.
 To get a better sense of technician-level jobs in the environmental technology field, review the Defining Environmental Technology Report published by the Advanced Technology Environmental and Energy Center (ATEEC).
 The report identifies thirteen occupational categories and corresponding tasks.
 Each occupational category includes examples of job titles and tasks typically performed in that area.
 Share the report with local employers and advisory board members to help narrow the focus on the types of environmental jobs to assess.
 The advisory board members may also recommend other employers to contact for additional labor market information.

-While there are websites that provide national and state labor market information, EWDJT grantees have found community-specific information to be the most useful.
+While there are websites that provide national and state labor market information, JT grantees have found community-specific information to be the most useful.
 Following are examples of professional environmental organizations to contact, some of which have state and local chapters:

 - National Society of Professional Engineers